rukshar69/LLM-Web-Scraping/README.md

 ## Extracting Schema Data from Web Page

-The code for extracting schema data from the web page is in [cohere_extractor.py](https://github.com/rukshar69/LLM-Web-Scraping/blob/main/cohere_backend/cohere_extractor.py).
+The code for extracting schema data from the web page is in [cohere_extractor_v2.py](https://github.com/rukshar69/LLM-Web-Scraping/blob/main/cohere_backend/cohere_extractor_v2.py).
 Specifically, the code resides in the method **scrape_extract**.
 The inputs to this method are the URL and the list of attribute names.

-**Web Scraping**:
+### Web Scraping

 LangChain provides playwright-based **AsyncChromiumLoader** and beautiful-soup-based **BeautifulSoupTransformer** to extract the content from the web page.
 However, running **AsyncChromiumLoader** with **FastAPI** led to an error about a conflict in async mechanisms.
 Therefore, the code in the **AsyncChromiumLoaderWrapper** class was created to address this issue.
 This Wrapper class inherits from the **AsyncChromiumLoader** class and adds custom asynchronous methods to handle playwright web scraping.
 The code for the wrapper class is taken from [this GitHub issue](https://github.com/langchain-ai/langchain/issues/10475#issuecomment-1715118795).
 The GitHub issue discusses the error at length.

-**Prompt Engineering**:
+### Prompt Engineering

 The cleaned html content along with the attributes are inserted into a prompt for the Cohere LLM.
 The prompt is designed to extract only the attribute/schema values from the html content.
+The prompt returns a list of JSON objects with the attribute names and their corresponding values.

+### Cohere API

-**Cohere API**: Cohere provides free tier api to generate responses using its *command* model.
-The response is converted into a dictionary format and returned to FastAPI API function.
+Cohere provides free tier api to generate responses using its *command-r* model.
+The response is converted into a list of dictionaries format and returned to FastAPI API function.

+For this, we split the extracted clean text to prevent overflow of information in the prompt.
+For each split entered into the prompt, we receive a list of dictionaries.
+The lists of dictionaries are concatenated and returned to the FastAPI API function.

+Here we check if the prompt return can be converted into a list of dictionaries.
+Otherwise, the returned data is not considered proper response and thus discarded.

+### Fault tolerance

+Fault tolerance is ensured by keeping the **scrape_extract** method within try-except blocks in the FastAPI API definition.
+The frontend displays an error message if the function call fails and the except block handles the error.

+The decoding of prompt response to a list of dictionaries is kept in a **try-except** block for **fault tolerance**.

 ## Running the Backend